 A beatnik joined me out there with a skateboard.
-He represented a small ilk of that town—this young, scrawny dude who wore a black Ramones t-shirt and a plaid golf cap and red suspenders; he smoked cloves and he drank regular black coffee.
-We yapped about Bukowski and Dostoyevsky and Led Zeppelin and The Muppets until he skated away.
-I sat out there alone again in the heat.
-He liked Nietzsche (my kind of person), and he had come from Northern California and used the word “hella” instead of “very”.
+He was a young scrawny dude who wore a black Ramones t-shirt.
+He represented a small ilk of that red town.
+I liked his style.
+He smoked cloves and drank black coffee.
+We would talk about Bukowski, Dostoyevsky, and Led Zeppelin until he would skate away.
+He liked Nietzsche, too (my kind of guy).
+He’d come from Northern California and said “hella” instead of “very.”

 “It’s hella hot out here,” she said.